TomArcher/AcomCmdlets/README.md

 ## Setting up your PowerShell environment
 (All of these steps need to be done only the first time you use the cmdlets)

-1. Copy all files into the following directory:
+1. Copy all files from the Dist directory into the following directory:

   <YourLocalDocumentsFolder>\WindowsPowerShell\Modules\AcomCmdlets